-Donate Money to Help Us Produce Our Film
+Donate Money to Help Us Spread the Word

 MISSION: Our members, individuals and organizations, believe children should be reared without being subjected to any form of corporal punishment (such as slapping, shaking, spanking, or hitting).
 Further, they should not be subjected to any form of emotional punishment, including shaming or demeaning.
 Any legal defense of these behaviors should be repealed to ensure that children have the same protection as adults under US laws.

 - A larger membership of the National Alliance means more strength,

 - Have greater access to research, education tools, model legislation, and

 - Learn from other’s work and ideas.

 Help Ban Corporal Punishment in PUBLIC SCHOOLS in 19 States

 1. Sign the change.org petition to support Bill HR 3027 to Ban Corporal Punishment at the Federal Level in our Public Schools.